ga-wdi-exercises/stock-tracker/README.md

 Update your stock tracker to use real data from an API, Instead of using the `seeds.json` file.

+If you’d like a fresh start, feel free to use the starter code provided in this branch:

+    $ git remote add upstream git@github.com:ga-dc/stock-tracker.git
+    $ git fetch upstream ajax
+    $ git checkout -b w08d03 upstream/ajax

 The Markit On Demand API provides a handy unauthenticated api:

 http://dev.markitondemand.com/